 Non-judgmental people don’t throw stones in glass houses, as the saying goes.
 They are empathetic because they’ve made mistakes of their own.
 To me, they demonstrate emotional intelligence and can be a great source of comfort.

 People who want to have fun

 One way to take your mind off your problems is by enjoying a laugh or two with friends or relatives.
 I’m sure you’ve been among friends who were recalling hilarious memories that had you in stitches.

 When the laughter ceased and you were brought back to the fact you were unemployed they took notice and gave you a punch in the arm.
 They told you to snap out of it, so you did.
 Your friends wouldn’t allow you to dwell on what you couldn’t change at that moment.

 You must remember that there are people like your friends or family who are counting on you to be the same ole Bob.
 Don’t drag them down with you.
 Sure they will offer a shoulder to cry on, but only for so long.
 They believe in you, are confident that you’ll bounce back, and instill positivism in you.

-If you’re lucky in the bad times unemployment, you’ll have a few people who have one or more traits explained above.
+If you’re unemployed, seek out people who have one or more traits explained above.
 They’ll keep you positive, give you sound advice, believe in you, won’t judge you, and will keep moments light.

 Photo: Flickr, Chris “Paco” Camino